aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 The code and instructions in this workshop assume only one participant is using a given AWS account at a time.
 If you attempt sharing an account with another participant, you may encounter naming conflicts for certain resources.
 You can work around this by using distinct Regions, but the instructions do not provide details on the changes required to make this work.

 Please make sure not to use a production AWS environment or account for this workshop.
-It is recommended to instead use a development account which provides full access to the necessary services so that you do not run into permissions issues.
+It is recommended to instead use a **development account** which provides **full access** to the necessary services so that you do not run into permissions issues.

 ### Region Selection
 Use a single region for the entirety of this workshop.
-This workshop supports three regions in North America and 1 region in Europe.
+This workshop supports two regions in North America and 1 region in Europe.
 Choose one region from the launch stack links below and continue to use that region for all of the Auth workshop activities.